hekailiang/squirrel/README.md

     ...
     fsm.removeDeclarativeListener(externalModule);
 ```
 By doing this external module code does not need to implement any state machine listener interface.
 Only add few annotations on methods which will be hooked during transition phase.
-The parameters of method is also type safe, and will be automatically matched to corresponding event.
+The parameters of method is also type safe, and will automatically be inferred to match corresponding event.
 User can find sample code in *org.squirrelframework.foundation.fsm.UntypedStateMachineTest*.

 * **Transition Extension Methods**
 Each transition event also has corresponding extension method on AbstractStateMachine class which is allowed to be extended in customer state machine implementation class.